Overview

 extraHeaders:

-x-client-id: abc
+x-client-id: "abc"

-transport is used.
-When other transports are used, extra headers won’t be taken into account by the server.
+The extraHeaders option only works if the default polling transport is used.
+When using other transports, extra headers won't be taken into account by the server.

 config: